icsi-berkeley/ecg-specializer/specializer_tutorial.md

 /usr/local/share/morse/data/environments/indoors-1
 ```

 We've included an "indoors-1" folder with the modified blend files.
-To run the demo correctly, you should move the indoors-1 folder into where the rest of the Morse data is stored:
+To run the demo correctly, you should move the indoors-1 folder into where the rest of the Morse data is stored (make sure you're cd'd into the compling Git folder first; if not, provide the proper path for the indoors-1 folder):

 ```
 $ mv indoors-1 /usr/local/share/morse/data/environments